 Solano Community College publishes transfer policies in the College catalog.
-These policies include transfer of course credit from other institutions, including international coursework, as well as to other institutions (https://welcome.solano.edu/transfer-center-homepage/).
-Policies for student transfer into the baccalaureate program are available on the College website from the Board Policies and Procedures webpage as well as from the Biomanufacturing Bachelor's Degree webpage (https://welcome.solano.edu/biomanufacturing/).
+These policies include transfer of course credit from other institutions, including international coursework, as well as to other institutions (F Transfer Center Agreements on Webpage).
+Policies for student transfer into the baccalaureate program are available on the College website from the Board Policies and Procedures webpage as well as from the Biomanufacturing Bachelor's Degree webpage (F Biomanufacturing Webpage).
 More detailed narrative and additional evidence can be found in Standard II.A.10.

-The College's Transfer Center webpage contains transfer of credit policies and identifies a list of institutions with which it has established an articulation agreement (https://welcome.solano.edu/transfer-center-transfer-agreements/).
+The College's Transfer Center webpage contains transfer of credit policies and identifies a list of institutions with which it has established an articulation agreement (F Transfer Center Agreements on Webpage).

-Credit for prior learning provides a critical path to completion, and the College posts its policy and procedures on the College website (https://welcome.solano.edu/credit-for-prior-learning/).
+Credit for prior learning provides a critical path to completion, and the College posts its policy and procedures on the College website (F Credit for Prior Learning Webpage; F AP 6041 Credit for Prior Learning).
 Each CPL eligibility type will have different methods of assessment.
-These methods include: Military Service Credit (military transcripts); Credit by Examination; Portfolio Review (not available for all disciplines); Industry Certification/Accreditation or License; Life Experience Credit; and College Level Examination Program (CLEP), Advanced Placement (AP), and International Baccalaureate (IB) exam scores.
+These methods include: Military Service Credit (military transcripts); Credit by Examination; Portfolio Review (not available for all disciplines); Industry Certification/Accreditation or License; Life Experience Credit; and College Level Examination Program (CLEP), Advanced Placement (AP), and International Baccalaureate (IB) exam scores (F Credit for Prior Learning & Military Examples; F Course Equivalency Exam & AP Examples SPAN 001-002-003-004).